-Reed Taylor Jeppson was born on May 28, 1949.
-He was 15 years old when he went missing from Salt Lake City, Utah, and despite the efforts of local authorities, his whereabouts are still unknown more than five decades later.
+Reed Taylor Jeppson was 15 years old when he went missing.
+He was last seen near his home in Salt Lake City, Utah, more than five decades ago.

 On Oct.
 12, 1964, Reed, a sophomore and football player at East High School, went to church with his family.
 When they returned to their home in the 1900 block of Browning Avenue, the teen decided to change out of his church clothes.

 He then went to the backyard to feed his two dogs.
 They were both German shorthaired pointers, but one of them was a puppy and the other was an adult.

 Sometime later, Reed told his sister that he was going to take the dogs for a walk.
 He told her that he would make it home in time for dinner, but according to The Salt Lake Tribune, he never returned.

 At around 12:45 a.m. the following morning, relatives reported Reed missing, which prompted a search by law enforcement and volunteers.
 They purportedly stated that they didn’t believe that Reed ran away from home as he didn’t take any of his belongings.